jsx-eslint/eslint-plugin-react/docs/rules/require-render-return.md

-# Enforce ES5 or ES6 class for returning value in render function (require-render-return)
+# Enforce ES5 or ES6 class for returning value in render function (react/require-render-return)

 When writing the `render` method in a component it is easy to forget to return the JSX content.
 This rule will warn if the `return` statement is missing.